Skip to Content

 Jetting that is too rich will cause your dirt bike to sputter, bog, and run poorly.
 It will also leave more unburnt fuel deposits (the crusty black stuff) on the piston, exhaust chamber, ports, as well as the inside of the exhaust system.

-A lean running engine doesn’t have enough to burn, so it starts burning the metal around it because it’s a hotter combustion.
-Leaving the jetting too lean for too long will overheatt and burn the piston and/or valves down.
+A lean running engine doesn't have enough to burn, so it starts burning the metal around it because it's a hotter combustion.
+Leaving the jetting too lean for too long will overheat and burn the piston and/or valves down.

 Radiators Need Air To Cool As Well…

-So, if there’s no air-flow, then there is little cooling.
-Simply put, if you’re idling or putting around a lot, your bike is going to start overheating.
-Not only does it get hot from little air-flow, but the little amount of gas going through the engine also causes it to get too hot.
+So, if there's no airflow, then there is little cooling.
+Simply put, if you're idling or putting around a lot, your bike is going to start overheating.

-The gas actually cools the intake and exhaust valves as it passes by, so 4-stroke motocross bikes need to be ridden fairly hard to stay cool.
-This is one of the major reasons why valves burn up, so don’t let your bike sit and idle for very long (How To Properly Warm-up Your Dirt Bike).
+This is one of the reasons why valves burn up, so don't let your bike sit and idle for very long while waiting for it to warm up.

 2-stroke piston from overheated engine (happens to 4-strokes too)